vedresp/ved_zh.github.io/README.md

-## vedresp.github.io a weboldal neve
+### vedresp.github.io a weboldal neve - 1.
+Feladat
-### Disclaimer: I don't own any of the pictures uploaded and used here included the background images.
+#### Disclaimer: I don't own any of the pictures uploaded and used here included the background images.